 - Establishment of joint business ventures: Government, in conjunction some private entrepreneurs, can establish joint business outfits to provide goods and services for the people

 Import monopoly: Government can also participate in economic activities by exercising a monopoly over certain items importation – a system in which government is the only agency that carries or

 Enactment of appropriate laws: Government can also participate in economic activities by the enactment of appropriate laws which govern the smooth operation of certain business activities.

-Provision of social amenities: For economic activities to thrive, government must provide social amenities like roads, electricity, water and telecommunications.
+Provision of social amenities: For economic activities to thrive, the government must provide social amenities like roads, electricity, water and telecommunications.

-Indigenization policy: Indigenization policy is a process by which government makes the indigenes of a nation to participate actively in the running of major or sectors of her economy
+Indigenization policy: Indigenization policy is a process by which government makes the indigenes of a nation to participate actively in the running of major sectors of her economy

 Nationalization policy: In nationalization policy, the government tries to make sure that the state controls the ownership and management of key industries.